 Digital banking helped the global economy by providing more convenient and faster processing of financial transactions.
 The digital model of banking infrastructure enables the financial industry to operate smoothly, even in the face of a pandemic.

-However, the advent of digital banking brings several challenges, and one of the crucial ones is the “vulnerability to cyberattacks.”
+However, the advent of brings several challenges, and one of the crucial ones is the “vulnerability to cyberattacks.”
 Banks across the world are facing security issues with digital banking models due to the increased adoption of these services and expected reliability for customers.
 So, it becomes essential for banks and fintech developers to know how to overcome digital banking security issues.

 The first and obvious step to avoid security issues in digital banking is to train the staff to identify and respond to the cybersecurity risks.
 The banks should always have an emergency plan to respond to such issues.
 Also, the staff should be equipped with blueprints that could help them in the event of a security breach.